Report/interview

 With his appearance in Las Vegas, Andreas Axmann has fulfilled a long-cherished dream.
 He has been to the desert city several times to see the “gigantic shows”.
 He loves the climate and can even imagine living there.
 For him, Vegas is more of a “show paradise than a gambler’s paradise”.
 Theoretically, he could even gamble as a magician, he says, but: “I’m less interested in the casinos.”
 Every now and then he plays roulette.

-He has now been allowed to perform his iPad act in Las Vegas.
+He has now been allowed to perform his iPad magic in Las Vegas.
 In the historic Hotel Riviera in the middle of Las Vegas Boulevard.
 Producer Frank Alfter helped him to make this appearance.
-In mid-July, he saw Axmann’s performance at the World Congress of Magic in Blackpool, England, where 2500 magicians from all over the world gathered, and was thrilled.
+In mid-July, he saw Axmann’s performance at the World Congress of Magic in Blackpool, England, where 2,500 magicians from all over the world gathered, and was thrilled.

-You visit Las Vegas at least once a year to see the shows there.
+You regularly visit Las Vegas to see the shows there.
 Now you’ve made your own appearance in the “gambler’s paradise”, what was it like and how did it come about?

 Las Vegas could also be called a “show paradise”.
 From the former “Sin City” to the “City of Entertainment”.
 I’m less interested in the casinos.
 I’m more interested in the unique theaters with their gigantic shows.
 Every magician probably dreams of performing in Las Vegas one day.
 Well-known colleagues such as David Copperfield and Siegfried & Roy have made a career there.
-In mid-July, I was at the World Congress of Magic in Blackpool, England, where I was able to make a contact for a performance in Las Vegas.
+I was at the World Congress of Magic in Blackpool/England and was able to make a contact there for a performance in Las Vegas.
 Around 2500 magicians from all over the world met in England for a week-long World Magic Congress, which takes place every three years.
 There are competitions, galas, a huge trade fair with magic articles, seminars, workshops and you meet top people from the magic scene.

 Has your performance at the Hotel Riviera fulfilled a long-cherished wish and are further shows in Vegas planned?